JeodC/PortMaster-Dokimon/README.md

 </div>

 ## Installation
 Buy the game on Steam and copy all the data to `ports/dokimon/assets`.
 On first run the game will be patched.
+If there is an update to the game simply copy the new data to `ports/dokimon/assets` and the patcher will run again.

 ## Default Gameplay Controls
 | Button            | Action                                |